Sylius/Sylius/bundles/SyliusCartBundle/installation.rst

 Creating your entities
 ----------------------

-This is no longer a required step in the latest vertion of the `SyliusCartBundle`, and if you are happy with the default implementation (which is ``Sylius\Bundle\CartBundle\Model\CartItem``), you can just skip to the next section.
+This is no longer a required step in the latest version of the `SyliusCartBundle`, and if you are happy with the default implementation (which is ``Sylius\Bundle\CartBundle\Model\CartItem``), you can just skip to the next section.

 You can create your **CartItem** entity, living inside your application code.
-We think that **keeping the app-specific bundle structure simple** is a good practice, so let's assume you have your ``AppBundle`` registered under ``App\AppBundle`` namespace.
+We think that **keeping the application-specific and simple bundle structure** is a good practice, so let's assume you have your ``AppBundle`` registered under ``App\AppBundle`` namespace.

 .. code-block:: php